-Get Your JOY In The Morning uses books, films, plays, music and radio as a way to communicate the message of faith, healing and finding purpose.
+Get Your JOY In The Morning!LLC, a Media Company uses books, films, plays, music and radio as a way to communicate the message of faith, healing and finding purpose.
 It is meant to encourage, inspire, uplift and bring one to reflection.
 It is through faith that one finds purpose and healing.

 2A good man obtains favor from the Lord, but a man of wicked intentions He will condemn.